-Tucson Paralegal Guardianship for Minor Children
+Tucson Paralegal Alternative for Guardianship for Minor Children

 In one of my previous articles, I described the process and issues related to establishing guardianship for elderly parents.
 In this article I will address the process for the establishing the guardianship of minor children.
 Legal guardianship is only established by court order.
 Guardianship for minor children in Arizona happens through one of two courts.
 The proposed guardian must accept an appointment from the court and the guardianship relationship continues until it is terminated by court order.

 Most people think of the guardianship process that occurs after the parents have died and named a guardian in their will.
 There are times when parents die without naming a guardian.
 In either case, the guardianship process occurs in probate court.
 The other type of guardianship process occurs when the parent(s) of the minor child are still alive but are unable or unwilling to provide parental control and care.
 This type of guardianship process only occurs in Juvenile Court after the court has entered a finding of dependency for the minor child.
 In those cases, the child may have been taken out of the home and be in the foster-care system.